Adiabatic and isocurvature perturbations in extended theories with kinetic couplings: Investigation of some kinetic couplings

 The results of our numerical calculation for the power spectrum give

 where the masses are chosen as in Fig. \ref{fig:trajectoriescnegative} and $c=-0.1$.
 We calculated $\beta$ via numerical integration.

-Firstly, we note that the amplitude of the power spectrum increases slightly from horizon crossing to the end of inflation, meaning that there is a small amount of entropy perturbations affecting the curvature perturbations after horizon crossing.
+Firstly, we note that the amplitude of the power spectrum increases slightly from horizon crossing to the end of inflation, meaning that there is a small amount of entropy perturbations affecting the curvature perturbations after horizon crossing (see (\ref{Sdot})).
 Indeed, the values of $A$ and $B$ at horizon crossing are $A_*=-7 \times 10^{-3}$, $B_*=-0.02$ and we find $|\mathcal{T}_{\zeta S}|= 0.23$.
-These numbers imply that for this inflationary model, the contributions from the entropy perturbations are small.
-We do not observe the inversion of the standard hierarchy $|\alpha_s| > |\beta_s|$ reported in \cite{bib:longden-2016}.
-Note that from eq. \eqref{AB}, $A$ depends on the turning rate $\dot\theta/H$.
-The more negative $c$ is, the more $\chi$ gets stuck during inflation, reducing the amount of entropy perturbations produced during inflation.
+This choice of the free parameters implies that for the inflationary model under consideration, the interplay between entropy and adiabatic perturbations is not of great relevance.
+We do not observe the inversion of the standard hierarchy $|\alpha_s| > |\beta_s|$ as reported in \cite{bib:longden-2016}.
+Note that from \eqref{AB1}, $A$ depends on the turning rate $\dot\theta/H$.
+Indeed, the more negative $c$ is, the more $\chi$ gets stuck, reducing the amount of entropy perturbations produced during inflation.
+In \cite{bib:longden-2016}, it is pointed out that at the leading order behavior of $\Theta$, a positive amplification of $\beta_s$ is possible if $B_*$ is negative and large.
+However, considering this regime one is implicitly taking into account small values of $A$ and $B$.

 We now turn our attention to a field space metric, in which the function $b(\psi,\chi)$ is a function of both fields and cannot be reduced further by means of a field--redefinition.
-In Fig.\ref{fig:trajectories} we show two trajectories, one for the case of $b=b(\psi)$ (red curve) and $b=b(\psi,\chi)$ (black curve), with the same choice of parameter for $c$, $m_\psi$, $m_\chi$ and $g$.
-We fix $\psi_{\rm ini}$ but varied $\chi_{\rm ini}$ so that the duration of inflation is the same.
+In Fig.\ref{fig:trajectories} we show two trajectories, one for the case of $b=b(\psi)$ (red curve) and $b=b(\psi,\chi)$ (black curve), with the same choice of values for $c$, $m_\psi$, $m_\chi$ and $g$.
+We fix $\psi_{\rm ini}$ but vary $\chi_{\rm ini}$ so that the duration of inflation is the same.
 For the black trajectory, the $\chi$ field starts rolling only after $\psi$ is near the minimum ($\psi=0$).
-This behaviour will cause $\eta_{,\sigma \sigma}$ to be relatively large.
-Therefore, $B$ is large and negative, implying that the isocurvature mode is decaying and not sourcing the curvature perturbation.
-Moreover, by decreasing $c$ further, $\chi$ is stuck for longer, reducing the importance of isocurvature modes.
+This behaviour will cause $\eta_{,ss}$ to be relatively large, implying the decay of isocurvature mode.
+Moreover, by decreasing $c$ further, $\chi$ is stuck for longer, reducing the relevance of isocurvature modes.
 For the inflationary model under consideration, we obtain